|

 setting up a means by which you can reexamine what you think you are

+doing.
 An even more convenient option is to use your cell phone.
 I’ve

 done this will much success and no hassle.
 Most cell phones have a memo